amirrezaask/loki/README.md

   };
 ```

-- Interface implementaions are implicit.
+- Interface implementaions are implicit and will be check during semantic analysis.

 ## Platforms
 Loki tries to give same experience on all supported platforms but it's not always possible, so in the standard library and any other loki code there